iCloud Encountered an Error While Trying to Connect to the Server

 However, there are reports of users getting this error even when no new apps were installed.
 On the surface, users might think that nothing much is going on in their Mac, but it is possible that there are updates being installed automatically for your apps and for macOS itself.
 These unseen changes could be causing the “iCloud encountered an error while trying to connect to the server” error.

 Apart from the reasons mentioned above, here are some other factors you need to consider:

-- Issues with iCloud server – On rare occasions, iCloud servers experience some downtime which means all users won’t be able to access the service.
+On rare occasions, iCloud servers experience some downtime which means all iCloud account owners won’t be able to access the service.
 If other people are also getting this error at the same time, then this is probably the case.

-- Incorrect login details – Make sure you enter the correct username and password.
+Make sure you enter the correct Apple ID and password.
 Check the CAPS key to ensure proper cases.

 How to Fix “iCloud encountered an error while trying to connect to the server” on Mac